SteveBarnett/Remixing/_thinking/the-art-of-war.md

 Strategy of Attack

-one hundred victories” places battle at the center, ignoring the fact that conflict may lead to further conflict
+one hundred victories places battle at the center, ignoring the fact that conflict may lead to further conflict

 Victory comes from taking whole.
 It includes both self and other in a single vision.